lifedispenser/HTML-Starterkit/Readme.md

 ##### Linear Workflow

-PK expects linear workflows have a starting point and also to be ordered by number: ie.
+PK expects linear workflows to have a starting point and also to be ordered by number: ie.
 ```
 // all .njk files will be compiled to .html files in the public folder